Kevin Bond Allen: Episcopacy

 In 2011, the diocese was fully recognized in the ACNA and Allen was elected and consecrated as its first diocesan bishop by ACNA Archbishop Robert Duncan.
 Under his leadership, the diocese of the Diocese of Cascadia began with seven congregations and had grown by 2021 to 26 congregations, church plants and missions across Oregon, Washington, and Alaska.

 In the ACNA, Allen serves on the Native American Ministry Task Force, as president of the board of Share Our Ministries Abroad (SOMA-USA), and provincial dean of College of Bishops affairs, in which capacity he is leading the ACNA 2030 task force.
 He was also a member of the ACNA Task Force on Holy Orders, which assessed the scriptural and theological foundations of the debate over women's ordination in the ACNA.

 In 2016, Allen joined fellow ACNA bishops Eric Menees, Mark Zimmerman, Keith Andrews, and Todd Hunter to streamline the ordination process in western U.S. ACNA dioceses, with a joint exam and a joint examining board that would allow clergy ordained under the standards to serve in any participating diocese.

 In 2019, Allen designated St. Charles Anglican Church's new building in Silverdale as Cascadia's diocesan cathedral.
 Episcopal offices are also housed at the cathedral.
 In 2021, Allen hosted a triannual meeting of the ACNA Executive Committee at St. Charles.

 In 2022, Allen announced he would retire as bishop.
-An episcopal election is slated to be held in fall 2023, with Allen's successor being consecrated and seated in early 2024.
+An episcopal election was held in fall 2023, and Jacob Worley was consecrated and seated as Allen's successor in early 2024.